Brunch Buddies Enchiladas

 - Bake, covered, 30 minutes.
-Uncover; bake 10-15 minutes longer or until cheese is melted and a knife inserted in egg portion comes out clean.
+Uncover; bake until cheese is melted and a knife inserted in egg portion comes out clean, 10-15 minutes longer.
 Let stand 10 minutes before serving.

 Freeze option: Cover and freeze unbaked casserole.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
 Cover casserole with foil; bake as directed, increasing uncovered time to 25-35 minutes or until cheese is melted and a thermometer inserted in center reads 165°.